 This blend is my personal creation and my go-to seasoning for pretty much every dish!
 It’s also one of my favorite products to give as a gift from our homestead!
 I’ve made it for several years and each year, I find myself making more and more so that I have enough for our own use and to give to others.
 We sprinkle it on pasta, use it to flavor soups & stews, season egg dishes and veggies… I mean, you can truly put this stuff on anything!

 Oh, and did I mention that t’s extremely quick and simple to make?!
+Like incredibly simple!
+In fact, there’s only 4 ingredients – all of which can easily be grown in any size home garden!

 Let’s chat about the 4 simple ingredients that you need to make your own Sun-dried Tomato & Garlic Seasoning: